 - Loiasis is a skin and eye disease caused by the nematode worm, Loa loa.
 Humans are the only known natural reservoir.

-- The vector for loiasis are flies from two species of the genus Chrysops.
+- Flies from two species of the genus Chrysops are the vector for loiasis.

 - The female worms measure 40-70 mm in length and the males measure 30-34 mm in length.